 Adenium obesum, commonly known as Desert Rose, is widespread and variable in its natural habitat.
 It occurs in broadband across sub-Saharan Africa from Senegal and Mauritania in the west eastward to Sudan and Kenya.
 Its variability in nature is reflected by its variability in cultivation.
 It has a relatively long summer blooming period and can be kept in growth through winter in a warm and bright location.
 It is the most widely available species in cultivation and has been used as one of the parents in many hybrids.
 The flowers are variable in size, but generally about 2 inches (5 cm) in diameter.
 The margins of the petals vary from pink to deep red and gradually fade to white near the throat.

 Growing a Desert Rose from seed or cuttings is not hard at all.
 It simply requires a little knowledge.
 Young plants from seed have a distinctly fattened caudex, and the plant eventually develops a very stout trunk.
 Rooted cuttings will form a very thick trunk in time.

-The real trick to Desert Rose seed starting is to make sure that you start out with fresh seeds.
+The real trick to Desert Rose seed starting is to make sure that you start with fresh seeds.
 Fresh seeds will have a higher germination rate as well as germinating faster.
 Purchase your seeds from a reputable dealer or find an owner of a few adult plants that can give your seeds straight from the plants themselves.

 Begin starting Desert Rose seeds by preparing a container with a well-draining growing medium, like a perlite or sand and soil mix.
 Place the seeds in the growing medium, just covering them with the growing medium.